wanglimin/UntrimmedNet/README.md

       Limin Wang, Yuanjun Xiong, Dahua Lin, and Luc Van Gool in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017
 ### Updates
+- September 19th, 2017
+  * Release the learned models on the THUMOS14 and ActivityNet1.2 datasets.
 - August 20th, 2017
   * Release the model protos.